ember-cli/rfcs/active/0000-alternate-dependencies.md

 # Summary

 Allow ember-cli to target another package.json file when checking its dependency list.

-Normally for node projects you can symlink your local node_modules folder to another location.
-If ember-cli's local package.json dep list is different from what's installed in that "shared" node_module directory, it will throw an error and not build.
-This would allow app authors to point their devDependencies (and other keys as well, in theory) to package.json located elsewhere.
+Normally for node projects you can symlink your local `node_modules` folder to another location.
+If an ember-cli project's local package.json `devDependencies` list is different from what's installed in that other `node_modules` directory, ember-cli will throw an error and not complete the command.

+This would allow app authors to tell ember-cli to look elsewhere for its `devDependencies` key (and other keys as well, in theory).

 # Motivation